-Dean, Jonathan and Karin Fielding School of Public Health; Professor of Public Health and Public Policy
+Dean, Jonathan and Karin Fielding School of Public Health; Professor of Health Policy and Management; Public Policy; and Medicine

 Areas of Interest:Children and Families, Equity - class/race/ethnicity/gender, Global Health, Labor and Employment, Poverty